 Note: The goal is to categorize the new and/or Extended Service Components into the framework of the FEA SRM, Figure 1.
-However, it is possible that we could identify new Service Domains and/or Service Types that would augment the FEA SRM.
-The primary initial sources for Service Components include the list that FGDC created for the GSA and the DHS Geospatial Enterprise Architecture.
+However, it is possible that new Service Domains and/or Service Types could be identified that would augment the FEA SRM.
+The primary initial sources for Service Components include the list that FGDC created for the GSA33 and the DHS Geospatial Enterprise Architecture34.

-The table in Appendix F contains Geospatial Service Components that are mapped to the FEA SRM.
+The table in Appendix G contains Geospatial Service Components that are mapped to the FEA SRM.
 The first three columns represent the service categories, type and components represented in the FEA SRM.
 The last three columns identify and describe the Geospatial Service Components.
-The description includes the level of service component granularity as defined in Section 2.5.3.2, where BCS represents Business Component System, BC represents Business Component and DC represents Distributed Component.
-Again, this distinction is important because it reflects ROI, which is important in OMB Exhibit 300 formulation.
+The description includes the level of service component granularity as defined in section 6.1.1.2, where BCS represents Business Component System, BC represents Business Component and DC represents Distributed Component.
+Again, this distinction is important because it emphasizes opportunities for integration, interoperability, and component sharing, which is important in OMB Exhibit 300 formulation and improved business effectiveness.